 Feedback - Feedback is a specific type of comment that Enablix supports to track feedback from the sales and other team members.

 User - A named user in Enablix application.

 System Role - System role defines the system rights for a user.
 Commonly used system roles in Enablix are Administrator, Consumer, Approved Contributor, Partner User, etc. Based on the system role of a user, a user can access different function in the Enablix application.
 Additionally access values can restrict or permit access to content assets based on a user's system roles.

 Business Role - Business role defines the functional role of a user in Enablix.
 Commonly used business roles are Marketing, Sales, IT, Customer Success, Leadership, etc. Business roles can be used to control personalization, control access to content assets, and for reporting purposes.

 Homepage - Homepage is the main landing page of the application.
 A user lands on the homepage after signing in.

 Homepage Section - A section on the Homepage.
 A Homepage is made up of vertically arranged sections.
 You can manage the sections on the Homepage.

-Insights - Insights is where one can get access to all the reports in Enablix.
-Insights also gives access to the entire Audit Trail of the application.
+Insights - Insights is where one can access all the reports in Enablix.
+Insights also gives access to the Audit Trail of the activity in the application.